-Period of Publication of Disciplinary Decisions of the Panel and of EDN
+Period of Publication of Disciplinary Decisions of the Panel and of EDN following the decision.
+In this way, they will be aware of potentially relevant circumstances as they prepare any complaint or claim.

 If a CLC-regulated entity closes, the CLC's professional indemnity insurance (PII) minimum terms and conditions provide for a six-year run-off period for clients to make claims on the entity's PI policy.
 The vast majority of claims against an entity are known to emerge within that six year period after closure.